jmatysczak/DotNETPOCs/README.md

 ### Proof of concepts/examples/investigations in .NET.

+#### ASPNETHosting
+Example of how to host ASP.NET, add a module to modify page, and process a page.

 #### ASPNETPOCs/DISetupOnPageParse
 Add code to the classes that render ASPXs and ASCXs to perform dependency injection.